weareplanet/commercetools-planet-integration/deploy/scripts/aws/README.md

 # TO DO's

 - Verify if API-Gateway is really needed for the lambdas.
-- evaluate integration of the script and JSON files for creation of payment types within CommerceTools, as created by Oleksandr
 - include routine in cf-deploy.sh to get FunctionURL and insert it on Lambda's ENV var, reducing one operation at step 6.